 Seek help if:

-Similarly, if the victim is a child, has pain that gets worse, or is having difficulty breathing, immediate assessment is recommended.
+Similarly, if the victim is a child or is having a pain which gets worse, or they are having difficulties breathing, their immediate assessment is recommended.

-White-tail spiders are typically dark grey to black and have a long, thin body.
-They have a distinctive white mark on the end of their abdomen.
+White tail spiders are typically dark gray to black, and have a long thin body.
+They have a distinctive white mark on the end of their abdomen, for instance.
 In addition, these spiders are often seen indoors, including within houses.

 Localised pain, redness, swelling and itching.